tkreyche/I75W-Raymarine-Autopilot/README.md

 The I75W Display allows sailors to get immediate visual feedback from their Tillerpilot when controlling it using the ST wireless module.
 NautiControl can run a web UI on a mobile phone, but I can't manage that in typical sailing conditions.

 ### What the Display Shows
 The display emulates what is shown on the Tillerpilot screen.
-Current software only supports the two primary modes for the Tillerpilot: Standby Mode and Auto Mode.
+Current software only supports the two primary mode: Standby and Auto.

 __Standby Mode:__
 The top line show "C" (for compass) and the magnetic compass heading.
 Signal K calls this navigation.headingMagnetic.
 This is dependent on the Tillerpilot calibration and will probably differ from magnetic heading sent from other instruments.